nonnax/getr/README.md

-Getr - the GET rack-router
+Getr - the (primarily-GET) rack-router